What is enrichment?

 Conclusion

 By using data on volume, weight, area, ratio, and time, Sarah ensures that enrichment activities at Happy Paws are safe, stimulating, and tailored to the specific needs of each animal.
-These calculations help her make informed decisions, track progress, and make adjustments to the programs.
-The documentation of these activities also provides a clear record, ensuring consistency and continual improvement of the animals' care and well-being.
+These calculations help her make informed decisions, track progress, and adjust the programs.
+The documentation of these activities also provides a clear record, ensuring consistency and continual improvement of the animal's care and well-being.